×

 • Higher chance of evictions and vacancies.

-• Appreciation of the buy and hold property is uncertain.
+• Appreciation of the property is uncertain.

 • Investment is not as stable as a 1% rule property.